Herola007/Sales-Data-Cleaning-and-Visualization/README.md

 ![Data cleaning](https://github.com/Herola007/Raye-Stores-Sales-Data-Cleaning-and-Visualization/blob/main/Database%20Illustrator.jpg?raw=true)

 ### Project Overview
-As a junior data analyst, I had the opportunity to work with Raye Stores to clean and restructure a poorly organized dataset provided by their sales department.
-The project's objective was clear: to transform the messy data into a well-structured format that could be used for effective analysis and reporting.
+As a junior data analyst, I collaborated with Raye Stores to clean and restructure a disorganized dataset from their sales department.
+The goal was to transform the messy data into a structured format suitable for analysis and reporting.

-Upon receiving the dataset from the sales team, I immediately began the cleaning process.
-Using Power Query, I followed a methodical approach to ensure the data was accurate, and consistent, while also establishing a fixed schema for future analysis.
+After receiving the dataset, I began the cleaning process in Power Query, following a systematic approach to ensure data accuracy and consistency while establishing a fixed schema for future use.

-This repository provides a step-by-step walkthrough of the entire data cleaning process, showcasing how Power Query was utilized to handle various data issues.
-The final cleaned dataset was then prepared for further analysis and visualization in Power BI to extract actionable insights.
+This repository provides a detailed, step-by-step guide to the data cleaning process, demonstrating how Power Query was used to resolve various data issues.
+The final cleaned dataset was prepared for analysis and visualization in Power BI to generate actionable insights.

 ### Data Cleaning/Transformation
-The dataset provided by the sales team came in a CSV format, which I initially opened using Microsoft Excel.
-To perform the necessary transformations, I imported the entire dataset into Power Query Editor, where I could take full control of the cleaning and transformation process.
-Although the dataset initially appeared chaotic, once imported, it became much more manageable within Power Query.
+The sales team provided the dataset in CSV format, which I initially opened in Microsoft Excel.
+To streamline the necessary transformations, I imported the dataset into Power Query Editor, where I could fully manage the cleaning and transformation process.
+While the dataset appeared disorganized at first, Power Query made it much more manageable.

-This section will detail the step-by-step process of how the data was transformed and cleaned.
-Screenshots will be provided throughout to visually illustrate each step, along with explanations of what actions were performed and why.
+This section outlines the step-by-step process of transforming and cleaning the data.
+Screenshots are included to illustrate each step, along with explanations of the actions taken and their rationale.

 ![img_zero](https://github.com/Herola007/Raye-Stores-Sales-Data-Cleaning-and-Visualization/blob/main/Steps/2024-10-08%20(0).png?raw=true)
 - The image above shows the badly structured data after importing into Power Query